 The Clark Student Center is the "living room" of the campus where students, faculty, staff, and guests can enjoy themselves with many of the comforts of home.
 It promotes learning by providing programs that broaden the learning experiences and enhance the quality of life of the Midwestern State University community.
-The Clark Student Center is the community center of the campus -- a lounge, recreation area, leadership laboratory, conference center, classroom, place to dine and shop, and much more.
+The Clark Student Center is the community center of the campus - a lounge, recreation area, leadership laboratory, conference center, classroom, place to dine and shop, and much more.

-Facilities in the Clark Student Center include lounges, dining rooms, food court, kitchen, banquet room, bookstore, coffee shop, convenience store, computer lab, recreation center, career and testing center, multi-cultural center, information desk, student organization work center, meeting rooms, and administrative offices.
+Facilities in the Clark Student Center include lounges, dining rooms, food court, kitchen, banquet room, bookstore, commuter lounge, coffee shop, computer lab, recreation center, counseling center, office of disability services, multi-cultural center, information desk, student organization work center, meeting rooms, and administrative offices.

-The following administrative offices are located in the Clark Student Center: Dean of Students, Director of Student Center, Director of Student Activities, Director of Student Development, Career and Testing Services, Student Center Office, Campus Dining Services, Student Government, Wai-Kun, University Programming Board, and Student Organizations.
+The following administrative offices are located in the Clark Student Center: Associate Vice President for Student Affairs, Dean of Students, Director of Student Center, Director of Student Activities, Director of Student Development, Director of Counseling Center and ADA Coordinator, Student Center Office, Campus Dining Services, Bookstore, Post Office, Student Government, Wai-Kun, and University Programming Board.